smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.files.api.open.md

 ## files.Api.open() method

-Opens the specified files in the native app.
+Opens the specified file in the native app.

 <b>Signature:</b>